TommasoSerafin/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

 **Takeaways:**

 * The `struct` is a purely C language-level construct that has no "reflection" in the machine code.
-The linker, which job is "filling the holes" in the machine code, doesn't deal with `struct`s.
+The linker, whose job is "filling the holes" in the machine code, doesn't deal with `struct`s.
 	* Indeed C doesn't support [reflection](https://en.wikipedia.org/wiki/Reflective_programming).
     * So the one definition rule is not something that is diagnosed only by the linker.
 Other constructs of the C language are also subject to the one definition rule (e.g. `enum`, `typedef`, etc.) and are diagnosed by the compiler.
 * Some constructs that are typically put in a header file are repeatable (e.g. declaration of functions), but some other constructs should appear only once (e.g. definition of a `struct`).
 To ensure that a header file is included only once in a translation unit, we have to use header guards.